Defence Infrastructure Panel (DIP) 2017-2022

 Note: Other Commonwealth Agencies

 Other Commonwealth Agencies must use the Panel Engagement documentation as they provide a contracting framework under the Panel Agreement and Terms of Engagement.
-Your delegate approval and/or Endorsement to Proceed must follow your internal documents, not as below.
+For your delegate approval and / or Endorsement to Proceed for the procurement activity must follow your internal documents, not as below.

 Activity - Project Officer must obtain the relevant delegate approval or 'Endorsement to Proceed' before sourcing panel services